munificent/craftinginterpreters/book/optimization.md

 When Nan boxing is enabled, the actual type of a Value is a flat unsigned 64-bit integer.
 We could use double instead which would make the macros for dealing with Lox numbers a little simpler.
-But all of the other macros will need to do some bitwise operations and uint64_t is a much friendlier type for that.
+But all of the other macros need to do bitwise operations and uint64_t is a much friendlier type for that.
 Outside of this module, the rest of the VM doesn't really care one way or the other.

-Before we start re-implementing those macros, we need to close the `#else` branch of the `#ifdef`:
+Before we start re-implementing those macros, we need to close the `#else` branch of the `#ifdef` at the end of the definitions for the old representation:

 ^code end-if-nan-boxing (1 before, 2 after)

-All that remains for us now is filling in that first `#ifdef` section with new implementations of all the stuff already in the `#else` side.
+Our remaining task is simply to fill in that first `#ifdef` section with new implementations of all the stuff already in the `#else` side.
 We'll work through it one value type at a time, from easiest to hardest.